-The season of giving is upon us, and I’m always looking for gift ideas that are fun, yet practical.
+The season of giving is upon us, and I’m always looking for Swiss gift ideas that are fun, yet practical for Swiss foodies.
 If you’re still searching for that perfect holiday gift for someone in Switzerland who loves cooking and food, I have 10 ideas for you.
 These are my hand-picked favorites, in no particular order.
-All of these gifts can be ordered online, and if you don’t wait until the last minute, they can still (hopefully) arrive in time for holiday gift-giving.
+All of these gifts can be ordered online.
+And, if you don’t wait until the last minute, they can still (hopefully) arrive in time for holiday gift-giving.
 Please double-check with each of these individuals or companies to make sure!

 1. OVO BOOK from Helvetiq